GrabITOwner/GrabIT-OTPBOT/README.md

 • Custom Caller ID ( can use any company or bank)
 • Topnotch Human like voice
 • Multiple modes to choose from
-• Multiple languages supported
+• Multiple languages & countries supported
 • Costumer Service is end-to-end and encrypted
 • Hosted in bulletproof servers